aibrohim/next-template/README.md

 This is a template for auth app in Next Js

-Authentication was did with Next Auth
+Authentication was done with Next Auth

 More instructions will be uploaded soon